DingDean/client-digitalme/doc/coding_speed.md

 For the concept of 'displacement', I would use the number of 'ping' event received during a single context.
 Other metric should be consider as well, the number of line added, the number of characters entered.

+When [buff entered]
+  end the current session
+  create a new session with entered buff info wait for ping event

+When [ping]
+  check if current session is expired if true, create a new session with current buff info else, update the current session

+When [buff leave]
+  check 1to1 relationship against the current session by verify buff info if true, then close the session else, it's a bug to be resolved.